 6. Promotional video clips and pre-roll

 With a creative approach, video has the power to go viral.
 Make it clever and upbeat.
 Use clips from your speakers.
-Share the video both on and off-line.
-Vimeo, YouTube, and Facebook are just a few possibilities.
+Share the video both on and offline.
+Vimeo, YouTube, and Instagram are just a few possibilities.
 YouTube offers targeted pre-roll: short clips that run before viewers access the content they have requested.

-Speakers can be your best event advocates if you let them know what is expected and find effective strategies to use them.
-They can help build excitement for your event and ensure that event marketing efforts go more smoothly.
+Speakers can be your best event advocates if you let them know what is expected and find effective strategies to manage the relationship.
+Event speakers can help build excitement for your event and ensure that event marketing efforts go more smoothly.